 Verification of the Proof of Identity (PoI) and Proof of Address (PoA) is a key requirement for access to financial products (payment products, bank accounts, insurance products, market products, etc.), SIM cards for mobile telephony, and access to various Central, State, and Local Government services.
 Today, customers provide physical PoI and PoA documents.
 Aadhaar is already a valid PoI and PoA document for various services in the Financial, Telecom, and Government domains.
 In addition, the UIDAI now also proposes to provide an e-KYC service, through which the KYC process can be performed electronically.
 As part of the e-KYC process, the resident authorizes UIDAI (through Aadhaar authentication) to provide their basic demographic data for PoI and PoA along with their photograph (digitally signed) to service providers.

-Service providers can provide a paperless KYC experience by using e-KYC and avoid the cost of repeated KYC, the cost of paper handling and storage, and the risk of forged documents.
-Service providers may access the Aadhaar e-KYC service from UIDAI through the e-KYC API specified in this document.
+Service providers can provide a paperless KYC experience by using this API and avoid the cost of repeated KYC, the cost of paper handling and storage, and the risk of forged documents.

 1.1 Target Audience and Pre-Requisites